mandelsoft/kipxe/README.md

-  The default spiff based mapper (used by the Kubernetes adaption) supports several usage modes, all of them have implicit access to the request metadata via the field `metadata`:
+  The default spiff based mapper (used by the Kubernetes adaption) supports several usage modes, all of them have implicit access to the request metadata via the field `metadata` and the previous chained intermediate processing values via the implicit field `current`.

   - *pure metadata modification*
     if the template specifies the `metadata` field as non-temporary field,